allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

         1908
       mainText: |-
         My dear mama - dont you think he is a big mountain lion.
 From Amelia
+    - id: 653a
+      postmark: |-
+        Miss Irma Ross

+        7156 Kedron Ave

+        Pittsburg, Penn 1913
+      mainText: |-
+        Dear Irma, we are all back from hunting. this is the game we kill. what do you know about that. don't you think that fine. we are all well. hope you all the same.

+        we sent a box it will be their Wednesday 26th write soon Noah
     - id: 658a
       postmark: |-
         S. Kinskern